sayakguharoy/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 # Getting-and-Cleaning-Data-Week-4-Assignment

-This repo contains files for the assignment for week 4 of Getting and Cleaning Data Coursera course.
+This is the course project for the Getting and Cleaning Data Coursera course.
+The R script, run_analysis.R, does the following:

-1. Download and unzip the data file into R working directory.
-2. Download the R source code into R working directory.
-3. Execute R source code to generate tidy data file.

-## Data description
-Variables in the data set X are sensor signals recorded with smartphone from 30 subjects.
-Variables in the data set Y indicates the activity type the subjects performed.

-## Code explaination
-The code combines training dataset and test dataset, and then extracted partial variables to create another dataset with the averages of each variable for each activity.

-## New dataset
-The new dataset containes variables calculated based on the mean and standard deviation.
-Each row of the dataset is an average of each activity type for all subjects.

-## The code was written based on the instruction of this assignment
-Read training and test dataset into R environment.
-Read variable names into R envrionment.
-Read subject index into R environment.

-1. Merges the training and the test sets to create one data set.
-Use command rbind to combine training and test set
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Use grep command to get column indexes for variable name contains "mean()" or "std()"
-3. Uses descriptive activity names to name the activities in the data set Convert activity labels to characters and add a new column as factor
-4. Appropriately labels the data set with descriptive variable names.
-Give the selected descriptive names to variable columns
+    Download the dataset if it does not already exist in the working directory Load the activity and feature info
+    Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation Loads the activity and subject data for each dataset, and merges those columns with the dataset Merges the two datasets
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package
+    Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

+The end result is shown in the file tidydata.txt